[Code 1955, § 7-1.2; amended 8-7-2002 by Ord. No. 1345; Ord. No. 1390, 6-2-2004; 5-14-2014 by Ord. No. 1628; 1-17-2018 by Ord. No. 1713]

 [Code 1955, § 7-1.11; Ord.
 No. 1069, 10-7-1992]

 No license or permit shall be issued under this Code except upon payment of the fees as established by a resolution adopted by City Council; provided, that no license or permit fee shall be required from any person who is exempt from such fee by any provision of state or federal law.
 Such persons shall comply with all other provisions of this chapter and of the chapter requiring the license for which such fee is required.
-In the event that a license or permit is denied to any applicant, a portion of the fee paid by him as established by a resolution adopted by City Council, shall be refunded.
+In the event that a license or permit is denied to any applicant, a portion of the fee paid by him or her as established by a resolution adopted by City Council, shall be refunded.

 Whenever any annual license is applied for and issued between October 31 and March 30, the fee therefor shall be 1/2 of the annual fee for such license; provided, however, that no annual license fee of $5 or less shall be so prorated.